-How Can I Help My Loved One Recover From MDMA Addiction?
+How Can I Help My Loved One Recover From Molly Addiction?

-Now you have the ecstasy addiction facts, so the very first step to recovery is starting a conversation with your loved one about treatment.
+Now you have the MDMA and Molly addiction facts, so the very first step to recovery is starting a conversation with your loved one about treatment.
 Although you may think your loved one will see this as an unwelcome intervention, it will be coming from a place of genuine concern, support and love for your friend or loved one.